netfoundry/mop-bash-helpapi/README.md

 # mop-bash-helpapi
-BASH Console for the NetFoundry platform
+BASH Console for the NetFoundry platform.
+Provides examples and automations for using the NetFoundry API service.
+If you want to learn the NetFoundry API without having to read through, and figuring out how to invoke, the API interactions, then this is for you!

 # Contributing